-Ted Rath returns for his sixth season as the Lions assistant strength and conditioning coach after joining the team during the 2009 offseason.
+Ted Rath returns for his seventh season as the Lions assistant strength and conditioning coach after joining the team during the 2009 offseason.
 He had spent the previous two years as the assistant director of strength and conditioning for his alma mater, the University of Toledo.
 Rath was a linebacker for the Rockets (2003-2006) and helped them claim the 2004 MAC Championship and earn two bowl game berths, including the 2004 Motor City Bowl at Ford Field.

 While working with Toledo’s strength and conditioning program, Rath directed the strength regimens for all 15 of their Olympic Sports.
 He also assisted with all phases of football training protocols, including design and implementation of their workouts.
 Prior to being named assistant director, Rath worked as a graduate assistant and focused on the strength programs for men’s basketball, baseball, track, cross country, golf and swimming.